longtraan06/SAFIRI_TAKEHOME/README.md

 | `outputs/05_final_evaluation/reports/` | `FINAL_PIPELINE_REPORT.md` and `final_case_studies.md`. |
 | `outputs/05_final_evaluation/artifacts/` | Serialized ETA models, Risk model, and calibrator. |

-## Reproducibility notes
+## Reproducibility

 - Data generation, split assignment, models, OOF features, and calibration use fixed random states.
 - Splits are grouped by `shipment_id`; snapshots from one shipment never cross partitions.
 - Historical route features and ETA stack features are constructed out-of-fold for fitting rows.
-- The generated final test result is a reproducibility check of the frozen synthetic benchmark, not a new blind or independent evaluation.

-For model design, metrics, and limitations, please refer to the technical report submitted with this take-home.
+- Outputs are written to `data/` and `outputs/`, so a reviewer can inspect the generated dataset, figures, predictions, metrics, and reports after a run.